mabrobotics/MD80-x-CANdle-Documentation/MD/motion.md

 - <b>Idle</b> - when kP and kD are set to zero, and the torque_ff command is equal to zero, the motor shaft will be free to rotate.
 When the drive is disabled it connects all the windings together for safety.
-This mode can be useful for enabling free rotation of the shaft, but the rotational energy shoudl not be too high as the voltages induced in the motor windings coudl break the driver.
+This mode can be useful for enabling free rotation of the shaft, but the rotational energy should not be too high as the voltages induced in the motor windings could break the driver.

 The impedance controller is relatively simple and works according to the schematic below: